tweag/ormolu/DESIGN.md

 ### Testing

 It should be possible to add tests incrementally as we develop pretty-printing code and new issues are discovered.
-The logic is
-straightforward:
+For each Haskell module that we want to test, we perform the following steps:

-1. Given input snippet of source code parse it and pretty print.
+1. Given input snippet of source code parse it and pretty print it.
 2. Parse the result of pretty-printing again and make sure that AST is the same as AST of original snippet module span positions.
+We could make this part of a self-check in the formatter.
 3. Check the output against expected output.
 Thus all tests should include two files: input and expected output.
 4. Check that running the formatter on the output produces the same output again (the transformation is idempotent).

-5. It's a good idea to steal test cases from test suites of existing libraries like Brittany and Hindent.
+In order to grow our testsuite, we would borrow test cases from test suites of existing libraries like Brittany and Hindent.
-6. After that we may add test cases for opened issues that Brittany and Hindent have.
+Then we may add test cases for opened issues that Brittany and Hindent have.

-7. When we're confident enough we can start “mining” new issues by running the program on real source code from Hackage till we don't get new issues anymore.
-For every issue that we find this way a test case should be added.
+When we're confident enough, we can start “mining” new issues by running the program on real source code from Hackage till we don't get new issues anymore.
+For every issue that we find this way, a test case should be added.

 ### Functionality of executable